 Pre-professional students enjoy access to medical experts from the UPMC Center for Sports Medicine, which staffs a residency at PBT Studios.
 In addition to sports medicine facilities, students also have the opportunity to attend seminars on stress management, sports psychology, nutrition and injury prevention among other topics.

 PBT School works with UPMC physical therapists and athletic trainers to offer musculoskeletal screenings, when possible, to help dancers screen for and correct risk factors for injury.
-The UPMC Center for Sports Medicine is known for its Musculoskeletal Research Center and is the preferred healthcare provider for PBT, the Pittsburgh Steelers and the Pittsburgh Penguins.
+The UPMC Center for Sports Medicine is known for its Musculoskeletal Research Center and is the preferred healthcare provider for Pittsburgh Ballet Theatre, the Pittsburgh Steelers and the Pittsburgh Penguins.

 “Where Are They Now?” – Conversations with Pittsburgh Ballet Theatre School Alumni